 It was an easy decision.
 We decided to go all-in.
-I asked whether our itinerary might split, but the gate agent seemed fairly confident that she will be able to use all of us.
+I asked whether our reservation might split, but the gate agent seemed fairly confident that she will be able to use all of us.
 She asked us to wait near the gate until all boarding had been processed.
-As soon we we volunteered, she mentioned to the other agent that they don’t need to solicit any more volunteers for this flight.
+After we volunteered, she mentioned to the other agent that they don’t need to solicit any more volunteers for this flight.

 The Delta Experience

 I have to admit that Delta hadn’t always been my carrier of choice (AA is), but they’ve really changed my mind about them.
 For example, the two gate agents were just awesome.
 They were communicative and they actually seemed happy to be there, helping out customers.

 The gate agents spoke loudly and clearly during the boarding process, and kept everyone informed via the intercom system.
 They acknowledged and thanked all the volunteers.
 They were incredibly nice and professional and also thanked the two volunteers that they didn’t end up needing.